 As healing progresses, the swelling will diminish and you will see the benefits of the procedure.
 Your new breast size should free you from the pain and physical limitations experienced prior to breast reduction.
 You’ll like be to able to wear new clothing styles and sizes you never dreamed of before.
 Breast reduction surgery does leave some scarring, but most patients find that the scars fade and flatten significantly in about one year.
 These scars will not show under a bra or swimsuit.

 Breast reduction is considered a permanent procedure.
 However, the breasts may become larger or change shape during future pregnancy, weight gain, or weight loss.
 It is very important to follow a healthy diet and exercise program after your breast reduction to help maintain your results.

 How to get started

-If you think you might be a good candidate for this life-changing procedure, your first step should be to contact Perimeter Plastic Surgery to schedule a complimentary consultation with Dr. Deutsch.
+If you think you might be a good candidate for this life-changing procedure, your first step should be to contact Perimeter Plastic Surgery to schedule a consultation with Dr. Deutsch.
 During the consultation you will be able to discuss your concerns and what you’d like to accomplish with surgery.
 Dr. Deutsch will answer your questions in a non-pressured environment, and tell you everything you need to know about the breast reduction procedure.
-Please call Perimeter Plastic Surgery at 404-255-0886 to arrange your complimentary consultation at either our Atlanta or Fayetteville, Georgia, offices.
+Please call Perimeter Plastic Surgery at 404-255-0886 to arrange your consultation at either our Atlanta or Fayetteville, Georgia, offices.